 Professional opportunities in Audit & Assurance

-In FTSE Audit, you can expect senior level exposure, progression, and variety.
-You’ll be working with some of the most recognised, highest profile companies in the UK.
-Getting right under the skin of the business and offering expert insights to senior people, as well as their finance teams.
-Whatever the industry, these clients offer some of the most exciting challenges available in audit.
+You can expect senior level exposure, fast progression, and variety.
+Working with some of the most influential companies in the UK and internationally, you’ll get under the skin of the business and offer expert insights; not just to senior finance teams, but across the whole business.
+These companies offer some of the most exciting challenges available in audit.

 Meet our Audit & Assurance people